monalisasabina/Crochet-Order-Management-System/Docs/ai_journal.md

 ## 5. Understanding Verification
-I wasn't to sure of the models so i had to find out if i have done the right thing.
+I wasn't to sure of the models so I had to find out if I have done the right thing.

 prompt
 ```